roderickmackenzie/matlab_robot_buggy/WS3/worksheet.md

 **Step 1:**  Find in your tool box, the LED bar graph component and wire it into your circuit board as shown below.
 The resistors should go into the black/blue strip.
 Then connect the other side of the LEDs to the PI using the jumper cables, refer to Figure 2 to understand which pins on the PI the LEDs should be connected to, these pins on the PI are called GPIO pins or general-purpose input/output pins.

-**Question 3.10:**  Which GPIO pins are the motors connected to?
+**Question 3.10:**  Which GPIO pins are the LEDS connected to?
 Save this as a comment in a script called q3_10.m.
+(Hint look at the picture below.)

 <p align="center">
 <img src="./images/drawing.png" width=40%>